RockmanR/EventCrowd3/README.md

 4. to make sure it is the same account, check their ether balances if they are equal.
 t.
 Please rename this account in Metamask to "Ganache 1" or something similar to prevent confusion.
 It is very easy to use different account and get errors!

 That's it, you are done here.
-If you are still unclear, please refer to google.
+If you are still unclear, please refer to google!

 >NOTE: In case you got the following error while doing transactions:
 > "Error: the tx doesn't have the correct nonce."
-> try to go to Metamask 'Setting' > then click 'Reset account'.
+> go to Metamask 'Setting' > then click 'Reset account'.

 **Geth deployment**